QuanVT29/aws-eks-devsecops-todo-app/README.md

 ## 📝 Author

-Developed by [Your Name] – DevOps Intern aspirant.
+Developed by QuanVT29 – DevOps Intern aspirant.
 Feel free to connect or reach out!